-Much of the cobalt is recovered from the production processes of manufacturers of applications like hard metal and cemented carbide tools or NiMH and Li-ion rechargeable batteries.
-Cobalt can also be recovered from end-of-life products such as spent rechargeable batteries, petrochemical catalysts and alloys used in aerospace applications.
+Much of the cobalt is recovered from the production processes of manufacturers of applications like hard metal and cemented carbide tools or Li-ion rechargeable batteries.
+Cobalt can also be recovered from end-of-life products, such as spent rechargeable batteries, petrochemical catalysts and alloys used in aerospace applications.

 Cobalt is ferromagnetic which means it can become magnetized when exposed to an external magnetic field.
 This is especially useful when mixed with the right metals because it creates superalloys, materials that keep their strength during high stress and high temperatures.
 A good property for jet engines for example.